SM Station

 SM Station is a digital music project by South Korean record label SM Entertainment.
 It undertook to release one digital single every Friday starting from February 3, 2016.
 The project's first season ended on February 3, 2017, with 52 songs.
 Its second season began on March 31, 2017, and concluded on April 6, 2018, with a total of 57 songs.
+In 2022, it introduced NCT Lab, a sub-project dedicated to individual projects for NCT members.